ar-siddiqui/curve_number_generator/README.md

 ### DONATE

-<p>If this plugin is useful for you, please consider to make a donation of any value to the Maintainer</p>
+<p>If this plugin is useful for you, please consider making a donation of any value to the developer</p>

 <form action="https://www.paypal.com/donate" method="post" target="_top">
 <input type="hidden" name="business" value="T25JMRWJAL5SQ" />